 START: We start at 8:30 am in the Archaeology Center for an overview - leaving the Center promptly at 9:00.
 You should plan to arrive no later than 8:00 to check-in.
 Park in the rear parking lot.

 TRANSPORTATION: We use a stretch van and take no more than 10 passengers.
 The van has comfortable seating, heat and air conditioning and tinted windows.

 PRICE: The morning session to the Castle and Well is $100 per person includes transportation from the Center, water and Monument admission fee.
 Members and their guests receive a 15% discount.
 The afternoon Tuzigoot visit can be added for an additional $50 per person.

-GROUP SIZE: We can schedule a field seminar with a minimum of 3 participants and maximum of 10.
-A private tour can be arranged with pick-up at your location when paying for at least five participants.
+GROUP SIZE: We can schedule a field seminar with a minimum of 2 participants and maximum of 10.
+A private tour can be arranged with pick-up at your location with a minimum of four participants.

 DIFFICULTY: The hikes on this seminar are on developed trails and can involve a modest elevation change.
 There is no restriction on children for this seminar.